tanvincible/HC_Dev_Bootcamp/README.md

 Making.....

+## Login Page
+- Enter email and Password to Enter.
+- Added one student account with (username:abcd & password:123).
+- hardcoded for now, but will connect to database and add the option to register and login properly.

 ## Routing

 - [http://localhost:3000/]() s the landing page holding the login Page.
 - On clicking Sign in with email button redireted to [http://localhost:3000/student]() page, accomplished by making a folder named student in the app directory which contains a unique page.tsx file.
-- Also added main-nav.tsx for the navigation bar and added example links to show navigation to youtube or anyw ebsite of choice(Try clicking the navigation bar :D)
+- Also added main-nav.tsx for the navigation bar and added example links to show navigation to youtube or anyw ebsite of choice(Try clicking the navigation bar :D).

 ## Registeration Page